isaacs/minipass/README.md

 To prevent calling handlers multiple times who would not expect multiple ends to occur, all listeners are removed from the `'end'` event whenever it is emitted.

+### Emit `error` When Asked

+The most recent error object passed to the `'error'` event is stored on the stream.
+If a new `'error'` event handler is added, and an error was previously emitted, then the event handler will be called immediately (or on `process.nextTick` in the case of async streams).

+This makes it much more difficult to end up trying to interact with a broken stream, if the error handler is added after an error was previously emitted.

 ### Impact of "immediate flow" on Tee-streams